 Ward grasps his wife's hand.
 The couple first met in college in 1945 during a handshake, a school-sponsored event in which people line up and greet one another, as a way of getting acquainted.
 During the handshake, Eloise says that she turned to her then roommate and whispered, “That’s the man I’m going to marry someday,” and pointed to Ward in the crowd.
 It was at this moment that she remembers falling in love with him.

 Ward sits in the couple's room.
 When he and his wife still lived in their home, Ward would sit outside and watch the squirrels and the birds play.
-His condition has declined since moving into the memory-care facility two years ago.
+In April 2017, Ward passed away, leaving Eloise behind.